ShaoZeMing/xunsearch-laravel/README.md

     'providers' => [
         //...
-        ShaoZeMing\Laravelxunsearch\XunsearchServiceProvider::class,    //This is default in laravel 5.5 ],
+        ShaoZeMing\LaravelXunsearch\XunsearchServiceProvider::class,    //This is default in laravel 5.5 ],
 ```